codewizard-dt/use-form-hook/README_old.md

 ## Respond property

-The respond property must be of the type `FormResponseHandler` which is defined by this package.
+The respond property must be of the type `ApiResponseHandler` which is defined by this package.
 This is a function that receives the response object and does something with it.

 ```typescript
 interface ApiResponse<T> {